 To protect your plants from the blazing summer sun, it’s best to move them off from window sills and south-facing rooms.
 If you leave them directly next to the window, they could suffer from leaf burn.
 Move them a few feet away or place a sheer curtain to protect your plants from the strong sunlight.

-Also, having a plant near a dehumidifier (air vent) can take the moisture out of the air the plant needs.
-The best way to avoid this is to move the plants away from any air vents - a quick change in the temperature in your apartment is hard on your plants.
+Also, having a plant near a dehumidifier (air vent) can remove moisture from the air the plant needs.
+The best way to avoid this is to move the plants away from any air vents—a quick change in the temperature in your apartment is hard on your plants.

-These tips do take a little planning, but you’ll have more peace of mind during your downtime knowing that you set up your plants to thrive while you are away.
+These tips do take a little planning, but you’ll have more peace of mind during your downtime knowing that you've set up your plants to thrive while you're away.

 Follow the Simply Camden blog for all things apartment living!